-Program_Error is propagated unless Before is equal to No_Element or designated an element in Target.
+If Before is not No_Element, and does not designate an element in Target, then Program_Error is propagated.
 Otherwise, if Source denotes the same object as Target, the operation has no effect.
 Otherwise, Splice reorders elements such that they are removed from Source and moved to Target, immediately prior to Before.
 If Before equals No_Element, the nodes of Source are spliced after the last node of Target.
 The length of Target is incremented by the number of nodes in Source, and the length of Source is set to 0.